What is Baseline Assessment?

 How will I know when a baseline assessment is completed?

-Children will know when they’ve completed the assessment as the baseline icon will not appear as their next exercise in Doodle.
+Children will know when they’ve completed the assessment as the baseline icon will not appear as their next exercise in their Learning Zone.

 Please check out this page with a helpful step by step guide and support sheet for teachers to use when completing a Baseline Assessment with their class.